dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnUPSCompleted.rst

     "
     .. _dcmUPSIncludeInputInformation:

     :ref:`Include Input Information <dcmUPSIncludeInputInformation>`",string,"Indicates if the Input Information Sequence (0040,4021) or/and the Output Information Sequence (0040,4033) in the Unified Procedure Step Performed Procedure Sequence (0074,1216) of the previous UPS is included in Input Information Sequence (0040,4021) of the in created UPS.

-Enumerated values: NO, COPY_INPUT or COPY_OUTPUT.
+    Enumerated values:

+    NO

+    COPY_INPUT

+    COPY_OUTPUT

     (dcmUPSIncludeInputInformation)"
     "